Mexicans Search for Survivors After Earthquake Kills 248

 Throughout the day, rescuers pulled dust-covered people, some barely conscious, some seriously injured, from about three dozen collapsed buildings.
 At one site, shopping carts commandeered from a nearby supermarket were used to carry water to the rescue site and take rubble away.

-As night began to fall huge flood lights lit up the recovery sites, but workers and volunteers begged for headlamps.
+As night began to fall, huge flood lights lit up the recovery sites, but workers and volunteers begged for headlamps.

 Where a six-story office building collapsed in Mexico City, sisters Cristina and Victoria Lopez Torres formed part of a human chain passing bottled water.